 |Foam Grade||Density Min KG/M3||Density Max KG/M3||Hardness Min (n)||Hardness Max (n)|

 The problem of the no turn foam mattress

-Given that Memory foam or one sided mattresses can’t be fully turned like a traditional mattress, we have devised a product which minimises this drawback and provides you with a more durable and flexible mattress construction.
+Given that Memory foam, Hybrid or one-sided mattresses can’t be fully turned like a traditional mattress, we have devised a product which minimises this drawback and provides you with a more durable and flexible mattress construction.

-All of our hybrid and latex mattresses come with our dual construction method, not seen in many of the retailers.
+All of our Hybrid and Latex mattresses come with our dual construction method, not seen in many of the retailers with the exception of Jensens high-end Latex mattress range.
 This consists of a high-quality hybrid or latex mattress base with a complimenting removable topper.
 This means that you can rotate and turn the topper when you normally would turn your mattress.

 The mattresses have been specially created with this in mind to give you not only a superior mattress in terms of comfort, but the option to turn your matching topper and change it later down the line should you need or choose to.

 What’s the benefit of the dual construction and topper?